5 Easy Tips to meet people as a Female Solo Traveler

 1. Stay in social accommodation

 No, I don’t mean a hostel.
-If you’re a backpacker on a budget and looking for cheap accommodation, shared dorm rooms in hostels will certainly introduce you to people.
+If you’re a backpacker on a budget and looking for cheap accommodation, shared dorm rooms in hostels will certainly introduce you to people and is a great way to meet people, but it’s not the only type of social accommodation.

 Nowadays there is a wide range of types of hostels you can stay in, some are categorized as “luxury” even.
 So when I’m traveling and looking to meet people oftentimes, I’ll book into a high-quality hostel in a private room and spend time in the common room or communal areas to meet people or participate in hostel group activities.

-But most of the time I don’t like staying in hostels so I look for smaller, more intimate accommodation options, ones where you meet the owners and other guests easily, like small B&Bs or on AirBnB.
+But most of the time I don’t like staying in hostels so I look for smaller, more intimate accommodation options, ones where you meet the owners and other guests easily, like small B&Bs or staying in a private room in an Airbnb.

 2. Hop on a guided tour